-The Park is open daily from 9:00 am to 5:00 pm (Winter Hours: 10:00 am to 4:00 pm).
+We are open daily from 9:00 am to 5:00 pm (Winter Hours: 10:00 am to 4:00 pm).
 The park is closed on Thanksgiving Day, Christmas Day and New Year's Day.
 Occasionally, the park may close due to inclement weather; these notices will be posted on our Alerts page.

-Snacks and cold soft drinks and water (no hot beverages) are available for purchase at Steatown's Museum Shop and Park Store during regular operating hours; there are no restaurants, snack or coffee bars at Steamtown.
-However, the nearby Mall at Steamtown offers a Food Court and restaurant next door to the Park, and there are cafes, restaurants and grocery stores available throughout downtown Scranton.
-Click for more information.
-Picnic tables, located outside of the Complex, are available seasonally, but remember that food, snacks and beverages are not allowed inside the Bookstore or any of the museum buildings, including the Visitor Center, Theater, and Museums.
+Snacks, cold soft drinks and water (no hot beverages) are available for purchase at Steatown's Museum Shop and Park Store during regular operating hours; there are no restaurants, snack or coffee bars at Steamtown.
+However, there are cafes, restaurants, and grocery stores available throughout Scranton.